Go Back Email Link

 Instructions

-• In a small bowl whisk together the bbq sauce, Dr. Pepper, brown sugar and onion powder.
+• Step 2: Make the sauce - In a small bowl whisk together the bbq sauce Dr. Pepper brown sugar and onion powder until smooth.

-• Cover and cook on low for 6 hours or high for 4 hours until pork is tender and shreds.
+• Step 3: Pour and cook - Pour the sauce over the pork making sure it is well coated.
+Cover and cook on low for 6 hours or high for 4 hours until the pork is tender and easy to shred.

-• Remove the pork from the slow cooker and shred the pork.
+• Step 9: Shred the pork - Remove the pork from the slow cooker and shred it using two forks.
+Stir it back into the sauce if desired.

 Notes